SAFETY DATA SHEET

 Incompatible materials

-Strong oxidising agents, strong alkalies and acids.
+Strong oxidising agents, strong alkalis and acids.

 11. TOXICOLOGICAL INFORMATION